emruckle/Portfolio/README.md

 - Description: Designed a web-based Tic Tac Toe game with an extended grid for a more challenging experience.
 This project showcases my skills in web development and interactive user interface design.

 ## MIPS Paint (Summer '24)
-- Technologies Used: MIPS Assembly
+- Technologies Used: MIPS Assembly, Nintendo 64, Everdrive-64 X7
 - Description: Created an MS Paint-inspired drawing application for the Nintendo 64.
 This project highlights my skills in MIPS Assembly Language, graphics programming, and understanding of the N64 architecture.

 ## Smart Shell (Spring '24)